Information asymmetry: Models

-Adverse Selection
+Adverse selection

 Akerlof suggested that information asymmetry leads to adverse selections.
-In adverse selection models, the ignorant party lacks of has differing information while negotiating an agreed understanding of or contract to the transaction.
+In adverse selection models, the ignorant party lacks or has differing information while negotiating an agreed understanding of or contract to the transaction.
 An example of adverse selection is when people who are high-risk are more likely to buy insurance because the insurance company cannot effectively discriminate against them, usually due to lack of information about the particular individual's risk but also sometimes by force of law or other constraints.

 Credence Goods fits in the adverse selection model of information asymmetry.
 These are goods where the buyer lacks the knowledge even after a product is consumed to disguise the product's quality or where the buyer is unaware of the quality needed.
 An example of this are complex medical treatments such as heart surgery.

-Moral Hazard
+Moral hazard

 Moral hazard occurs when the ignorant party lacks information about the performance of the agreed-upon transaction or lacks the ability to retaliate for a breach of the agreement.
-An example of moral hazard is when people are more likely to behave recklessly after becoming insured, either because the insurer cannot observe this behavior or cannot effectively retaliate against it, for example, by failing to renew the insurance.
+This can result in a situation where a party is more likely to take risks because they are not fully responsible for the consequences of their actions.
+An example of moral hazard is when people are more likely to behave recklessly after becoming insured, either because the insurer cannot observe this behaviour or cannot effectively retaliate against it, for example, by failing to renew the insurance.

+Moral Hazard is not limited to individuals: firms can act more recklessly if they know they will be bailed out.
+For example, banks will allow parties to take out risky loans if they know that the government will bail them out.

-Monopolies of Knowledge
+Monopolies of knowledge

-In the model of monopolies of knowledge, the ignorant party has no right to access all the critical information about a situation for decision making.
+In the model of monopolies of knowledge, the ignorant party has no right to access all the critical information about a situation for decision-making.
+Meaning one party has exclusive control over information.
 This type of information asymmetry can be seen in government.
-An example of monopolies of knowledge is that in some enterprises, only high-level management can fully access the corporate information provided by a third party, while lower-level employees are required to make important decisions with only limited information provided to them.
+An example of monopolies of knowledge is that in some enterprises, only high-level management can fully access the corporate information provided by a third party.
+At the same time, lower-level employees are required to make important decisions with only limited information provided to them.

 Solutions

 Countermeasures have widely been discussed to reduce information asymmetry.
 The classic paper on adverse selection is George Akerlof's "The Market for Lemons" from 1970, which brought informational issues to the forefront of economic theory.
 Exploring signaling and screening, the paper discusses two primary solutions to this problem.
 A similar concept is moral hazard, which differs from adverse selection at the timing level.
 While adverse selection affects parties before the interaction, moral hazard affects parties after the interaction.
 Regulatory instruments such as mandatory information disclosure can also reduce information asymmetry.
+Warranties can further help mitigate the effect of asymmetric information.